Check out this simple, easy way to transform a plain metal tray in just a few hours. This thrift flip upcycle project was fun, quick & came out great!

 Today, I am so excited to share this quick & easy thrifted tray transformation.
 Using only a few items that you may already have on hand.

-Actual work time takes just an hour to prep, paint, and seal.
+Actual work time takes under an hour to prep, paint, and seal.
 Of course, there’s the drying time for each coat of paint and then the overnight sealer.
 I was pleasantly surprised how quickly the two coats of chalk paint dried so I was able to start, finish and clean my mess up before dinner.

 There are so many ways to transfer or add designs to your projects.
 Using a stencil is one of the more easier and quicker options.